The Rich History of Aquamarine

 The Dom Pedro Aquamarine

-Perhaps the most famous aquamarine in the world is the Dom Pedro, the largest cut aquamarine in existence.
-Originally weighing approximately 100 pounds (45 kg) in its rough form when discovered in Brazil in the 1980s, it was cut into a magnificent 10,363-carat obelisk by renowned lapidary Bernd Munsteiner.
-Named after Brazil's first emperor, the Dom Pedro is now housed at the Smithsonian National Museum of Natural History in Washington, D.C.
+The most famous aquamarine in the world is undoubtedly the Dom Pedro Aquamarine, the largest cut aquamarine in existence.
+Originally weighing approximately 100 pounds (45 kg) in its rough form, it was discovered in the 1980s in a Brazilian mine.
+The gem was named after Brazil's first emperor, Dom Pedro I. After being cut and carved by renowned lapidary Bernd Munsteiner, the obelisk-shaped masterpiece weighs 10,363 carats (about 4.6 pounds) and stands nearly 14 inches tall.
+This remarkable specimen is now housed at the Smithsonian National Museum of Natural History in Washington, D.C.

 The Queen's Aquamarine Parure

-Queen Elizabeth II owned one of the most impressive collections of aquamarine jewelry, known as the Brazilian Aquamarine Parure.
-The collection began with a necklace and earrings given to her by the Brazilian government as a coronation gift in 1953.
+Queen Elizabeth II owned one of the most impressive collections of aquamarine jewelry in the world, known as the Brazilian Aquamarine Parure.
+The collection began with a necklace and earrings given to her by the people of Brazil for her coronation in 1953.
 Over the years, the set was expanded to include a tiara, bracelet, and brooch.
-The stunning blue stones were sourced from Brazilian mines and represent some of the finest examples of gem-quality aquamarine.
+The tiara, created in 1957, features multiple large aquamarines set in platinum with diamonds.
+The Queen wore these pieces frequently, showcasing the gemstone's association with royalty and elegance.

 The Hirsch Aquamarine